 The Yale SOM interview tends to be a comfortable and friendly interview experience, lasting approximately 30 minutes, with a second year MBA student or member of the admissions committee.

-As is the case with most MBA programs, Yale SOM will be conducting virtual interviews this year due to the pandemic.
 While you may be interviewed by an admissions committee member, most interviews are with a current Yale SOM MBA student, which offers you the opportunity to glean candid insights from someone who has been in yours shoes.

 What Yale SOM is Looking for in the MBA Interview

 Yale SOM uses the interview as an opportunity to get a sense of your interpersonal skills and fit with the school.
 As noted on its website, Yale SOM views frames its interview as a straightforward opportunity for you to share more about who you are, speak to your candidacy, and convey your fit with the school.
 You can expect your interviewer to walk through your resume and delve into your past experiences.
 You’ll be asked to speak to why MBA / why Yale SOM and why you see it’s vital to your future career plans.
 “There are no real curveballs.
 It’s not an interrogation or cross-examination.”

 As such, the interviewers put a high premium on honesty and authenticity, favoring an un-rehearsed quality during the interview.
 Also be sure to come prepared with thoughtful questions for your interviewers (i.e. not a question that is answered on the school’s website), which demonstrates your genuine interest in learning more and gauging fit for yourself.

 Yale SOM’s Pre-Interview Assignment: What You Need to Know

 Distinctive to Yale SOM, the admissions committee asks candidates to complete a small task in preparation for your interview: